 For 31-year-old Aboud, seeking asylum in Europe is the only way the Syrian father can reunite with his wife and two children.
 The only problem is getting there.
 I spent one year with Aboud as he set out on a grueling and uncertain journey from Istanbul to the Netherlands, when he would become one of the pioneers of what would be known as the “Balkan route.”
 Meanwhile, his wife Christine and their children prepare to leave their home in Damascus for a new life in Europe.
 Watch all six episodes above.

-Directed, produced and filmed by Matthew Cassel
+Directed, produced, filmed and co-edited by Matthew Cassel

 Edited and co-produced by Olivia Dehez

 Filmed in Syria by Simone Safieh